-Overview of the historical and technological development of film and its relationship to society.
+(3) Overview of the historical and technological development of film and its relationship to society.
 Introduction to film theory and criticism, including formal aspects of cinema, tools for stylistic analysis and ideological implications of film.
 Weekly screenings.
-Prerequisite: COM 200 or consent of instructor.

-COM 205 Communication and (3) Human Behavior
+COM 205 Communication and Human Behavior